Gemstone: Cutting and polishing

 Stones which are opaque or semi-opaque such as opal, turquoise, variscite, etc. are commonly cut as cabochons.
-These gems are designed to show the stone's color or surface properties as in opal and star sapphires.
-Grinding wheels and polishing agents are used to grind, shape and polish the smooth dome shape of the stones.
+These gems are designed to show the stone's color, luster and other surface properties as opposed to internal reflection properties like brilliance.
+Grinding wheels and polishing agents are used to grind, shape, and polish the smooth dome shape of the stones.

 Gems that are transparent are normally faceted, a method that shows the optical properties of the stone's interior to its best advantage by maximizing reflected light which is perceived by the viewer as sparkle.
 There are many commonly used shapes for faceted stones.
 The facets must be cut at the proper angles, which varies depending on the optical properties of the gem.
 If the angles are too steep or too shallow, the light will pass through and not be reflected back toward the viewer.
 The faceting machine is used to hold the stone onto a flat lap for cutting and polishing the flat facets.
 Rarely, some cutters use special curved laps to cut and polish curved facets.

 Colors

 The color of any material is due to the nature of light itself.
 Daylight, often called white light, is all of the colors of the spectrum combined.
 When light strikes a material, most of the light is absorbed while a smaller amount of a particular frequency or wavelength is reflected.
 The part that is reflected reaches the eye as the perceived color.
-A ruby appears red because it absorbs all the other colors of white light while reflecting the red.
+A ruby appears red because it absorbs all other colors of white light while reflecting red.

 A material which is mostly the same can exhibit different colors.
-For example, ruby and sapphire have the same primary chemical composition (both are corundum) but exhibit different colors because of impurities.
+For example, ruby and sapphire have the same primary chemical composition (both are corundum) but exhibit different colors because of impurities which absorb and reflect different wavelengths of light depending on their individual compositions.
 Even the same named gemstone can occur in many different colors: sapphires show different shades of blue and pink and "fancy sapphires" exhibit a whole range of other colors from yellow to orange-pink, the latter called "padparadscha sapphire".

 This difference in color is based on the atomic structure of the stone.
 Although the different stones formally have the same chemical composition and structure, they are not exactly the same.
 Every now and then an atom is replaced by a completely different atom, sometimes as few as one in a million atoms.
 These so-called impurities are sufficient to absorb certain colors and leave the other colors unaffected.
 For example, beryl, which is colorless in its pure mineral form, becomes emerald with chromium impurities.
 If manganese is added instead of chromium, beryl becomes pink morganite.
 With iron, it becomes aquamarine.
 Some gemstone treatments make use of the fact that these impurities can be "manipulated", thus changing the color of the gem.